dwatson202/scsuwork/README.md

 Dear Students of CNA 438:

 If you are trying to complete a programming assignment for this class, I highly recommend you head to the library basement at SCSU.
-Its very clear from reading these books that she professors at SCSU used these books to construct the class work.
+Its very clear from reading these books that the professors at SCSU used these books to construct the class work.
 I found many books that looked like the course work 1 for 1.
 So it is worth your time to get to know a few shelves in the basement of the library.
 (I think Row S, T, R where some of the best rows.)
+Ask the librarian for help.

 A great book is the Handbook of Applied Cryptography Book by Alfred Menezes, Paul van Oorschot, and Scott Vanstone